 - Many clients who work with me also experience challenges around who they are and who they love.
 This falls under the umbrella of gender, sex & relationship diversity (GSRD).

 - I also speak Turkish and German.
-Mehr Informationen zur Beratung auf deutsch.
+Mehr Informationen zur Psychotherapie auf deutsch.

 - And finally, all sessions are conducted remotely which has many advantages, but also challenges.